History & Biographies

 The 30 years showdown between General de Gaulle and the USA

 The hostility of the United States towards General de Gaulle is not a secret anymore.
 Successive American administrations tried everything to subdue him without ever succeeding, using media manipulations or clandestine financing of his opponents to name a few strategies.

 The showdown between the General and the USA would last 30 years.

 This film explains the reasons behind this antagonism thanks to declassified archives and new testimonies.
 For the first time, it is now possible to recount this secret war that pitted de Gaulle against America from 1940 to 1969.

 THE MAN WHO DEFIED BEIJING 58’

 The forgotten Nobel Peace Prize winner

-Human rights hero and 2010 Nobel Peace Prize winner, Liu Xiaobo was a key figure of the Tiananmen uprising.
-He was arrested under the same security law China imposed upon Hong Kong, spent 9 years in jail and died a few weeks upon his release.
+Human rights hero and 2010 Nobel Peace Prize winner Liu Xiaobo was a key figure in the Tiananmen uprising.
+He was arrested under the same security law China imposed upon Hong Kong, spent 9 years in jail, and died a few weeks upon his release.

 His name remains little known outside of Asia as the Chinese regime has done everything possible to erase it from our collective memory.
-Alas for the Beijing masters, Liu Xiaobo left a political legacy under the form of a long interview delivered before his arrest.
+Alas, for the Beijing masters, Liu Xiaobo left a political legacy in the form of a lengthy interview before his arrest.

 This exceptional film is his legacy supplemented with the testimonials of those closest to him.
 The portrayal of the great Man is also the compelling story of China's radical mutations.